Daylight saving time in the United States: Arizona

 Arizona observed DST in 1967 under the Uniform Time Act because the state legislature did not enact an exemption statute that year.
-In March 1968 the DST exemption statute was enacted and the state of Arizona has not observed DST since 1967.
+In March 1968, the DST exemption statute was enacted and the state of Arizona has not observed DST since 1967.
 This is in large part intended to conserve energy.
 Phoenix and Tucson are among the hottest US metropolitan areas during the summer, resulting in more power usage from air conditioning units and evaporative coolers in homes and businesses.
 An extra hour of sunlight while people are active would cause people to run their cooling systems longer, thereby using more energy.

-The Navajo Indian Reservation extends into Utah and New Mexico and observes daylight saving time to coordinate tribal affairs.
+The Navajo Reservation extends into Utah and New Mexico and observes daylight saving time to coordinate tribal affairs.
 The Hopi Reservation is entirely within the state of Arizona and is an enclave within the Navajo Indian Reservation, but does not observe DST.

 California

 California voters passed Proposition 12 in 1949, approving DST in the state.

 California voters passed Proposition 7 on November 6, 2018 by a 60% vote.
 It gives the legislature power to: a) change DST measure by a two-thirds vote, thus repealing the 1949 Prop.
 12; b) establish permanent year-round DST, pending federal authorization; and c) take action to change time policy concerning both DST and standard time.
 However, the state legislature never took action on Proposition 7.